Ishrat Jahan encounter killing: Allegations

-S. P. Tamang report
+Tamang report

 The report by the Metropolitan Magistrate S. P. Tamang submitted in the metropolitan court Ahmedabad on 7 September 2009 said the four persons were killed in police custody.
 It implicated a number of top police officials for the deaths, which were allegedly staged in order to win promotions and rewards.

 The Ahmedabad Metropolitan court ruled that the killing of Ishrat Jehan was a fake encounter, and Ishrat's family stated that she was not connected with LeT at all.
 A petition led the high court to constitute a police team, headed by Additional Director General of Police (ADGP) Pramod Kumar to look into the incident.

 In the 243-page report, Tamang named the "encounter specialist" of the Gujarat police, the then head of the DCB, D.G.
 Vanzara, among others, as the accused in the "cold-blooded murder" of Ishrat Jahan and three others.

 Claiming that the police officers were motivated by their personal interests in getting promotions and appreciation from the Chief Minister, Tamang included a list of top police officers, whom he held responsible.
 It includes Vanzara and his then deputy Narendra K. Amin, both of whom were already arrested in the Sohrabuddin encounter killing case.
 The list also included K.R.
 Kaushik, who was then the Ahmedabad Police Commissioner, P.P.
 Pandey, who was then the chief of the Crime Branch, and another alleged encounter specialist Tarun Barot.

 The Gujarat High Court stayed the Tamang report on 9 September 2009 but gave liberty to Ishrat Jahan's mother to produce the report before the three-member committee constituted by the High Court to investigate the encounter.
 Justice Kalpesh Javheri said the observations made in the report were beyond the jurisdiction of the judicial magistrate.
 The Division Bench directed the Registrar-General of the High Court to institute a departmental inquiry into the conduct of Mr. Tamang in holding a parallel inquiry into the encounter, when the High Court was already seized of the matter, and submitting the report without its permission.